Edward Heitmann: Federal politics

+Later life

-On 5 May 1917, Heitmann was elected to the Australian House of Representatives seat of Kalgoorlie.
-During the next two years he was in charge of transport arrangements for the demobilisation of the Australian Imperial Force.
-He was defeated in the federal election of 13 December 1919, and thereafter spent some time in Adelaide working in advertising.
-By 1921 he was farming at Laanecoorie, Victoria, and the following year contested the Victorian seat of Eaglehawk without success.
+By 1921 Heitmann was farming at Laanecoorie, Victoria, and the following year contested the Victorian seat of Eaglehawk without success.
 In 1927 he returned to Bendigo, spending eighteen months as organisation secretary for the Advance Bendigo and the North League.
 In later life he suffered often from poor health, spending some time in the military hospital at Caulfield.
 He died at Bendigo on 30 January 1934, and was buried at Bendigo Cemetery.
 One of his nephews, Jack Heitman, was later a member of the Western Australian Legislative Council from 1963 until his death in 1977.